 Sort of.
 Many popular orchids are tropical plants, but they are tropical plants that live in trees.
 In their natural habitat, they are exposed to drenching rains that may last hours or even days, but many species are also adapted to a dry period where little rain might fall for weeks.

 When growing orchids in your home, it's highly unlikely you're duplicating the canopy environment of a tropical forest, with the right airflow, humidity, and light levels.
 So, keeping this in mind, here are the most common mistakes people make when watering orchids:

 Watering too often

 Orchid plants should never be allowed to sit in still water.
 In many cases, the plant should completely dry between waterings.

 Watering at night

 No matter what kind of orchid you grow, always water in the morning.
 Always.
-Nighttime watering allows water to stagnate in the growing tips of phalaenopsis or the flower sheaths of cattleyas.
+Nighttime watering allows water to stagnate in the growing tips of phalaenopsis or the flower sheaths of Cattleyas.
 This encourages bacterial and fungal diseases.
-Orchid plants should be absolutely dry heading into night.
+Orchid plants should be absolutely dry heading into the night.